 For anyone with disabilities, don’t fear; The Chill Factorᵉ has you covered too!
 With adaptive equipment available as well as specialist instructors giving you required support to cater for all types of mobility.
-There is plenty of Disabled parking available and facilities available for you to use and with special non-slip flooring, you can be safe in the knowledge that you are catered for in all aspects.
+There is plenty of disabled parking available and facilities for you to use and with special non-slip flooring, you can be safe in the knowledge that you are catered for in all aspects.
 Lifts are located right next to the main reception and paved pathways will help you get around the building.

 #4 The Deep – Hull

 Fancy swimming with the fishes, but not getting wet?
 The Deep offers you an incredible experience to understand the importance that sealife plays in the world.
 The award-winning aquarium gives all families a great day out with sights to see and interactive facilities to enjoy your time.
 You can watch the trained divers feeding some of the biggest fish you’ve ever seen.
 You might even want to go and learn about the sea life and how it has evolved over the many millions of years into the fish we see today.